JuliaActuary/JuliaActuary.org/blog/julia-getting-started-actuaries.md

 For example, when you see `@benchmark present_value(0.05,[10,10,10])` in Julia, the `@benchmark` effectively modifies the written code to wrap `my_function(10)` in setup, timing, and summary code before returning the result of `present_value`.
 There is an example of this later in the article.

 Most other languages don't have macros, and it means that it's hard to 'hook into' code in a safe way.
 For example, benchmarking can involve a lot of boilerplate code just to setup, time, and summarize the results (such as the `timeit` library in Python).

-## Julia's ecosystem
+## Installation and Tooling

 ### Installation

 Julia is open source and can be downloaded from [JuliaLang.org](https://JuliaLang.org) and is available for all major operating systems.
 After you download and install, then you have Julia installed and can access the **REPL**, or Read-Eval-Print-Loop, which can run complete programs or [function as powerful day-to-day calculator](https://krasjet.com/rnd.wlk/julia/).
 However, many people find it more comfortable to work in a text editor or **IDE** (Integrated Development Environment).

 If you want a pre-packaged solution with a curated set of packages, consider the JuliaPro installation available from [Julia Computing](https://juliacomputing.com/), which has optional upgrades for more turn-key enterprise support.

 ### Package Management